araymont/araymont/README.md

 ## Hi there 👋
 My name is Alexander!
-I am a Computer Science Masters Graduate with specific interestes in Mathematical Programming, Cyber security and AI, and skills in Python, Java and Agda (Just to name a few)
+I am a Computer Science Masters Graduate with specific interestes in Mathematical Programming, Cyber security and AI, My programming skills include Python, Java and Agda (Just to name a few)
 <!--
 **araymont/araymont** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.